Updated: July 11, 2024

 As indicated above, you must make a full financial disclosure to the IRS if you want to get approved for this program.
 Individuals should fill out 433-F or 433-A (Collection Information Statement for Wage-Earners and Self-Employed Individuals) and businesses should submit 433-B (Collection Information Statement for Businesses).
 These forms require detailed information about everything you own, how much you earn, your savings, your debts, and your expenses.
 The IRS looks closely at this information to determine your monthly payment.
 The agency wants to be sure that your monthly payment is truly the most you can afford to pay.

 The IRS compares the information from your collection information statement (CIS) to the details reported on your last tax return.
 If the income on your 433-form is more than 20% lower than the income reported on your last tax return, the agency will want more information from you.
+For example, it is not unusual for the IRS to request the last three (3) months plus of bank statements to review along with a recent profit and loss statement (P&L).
 Similarly, if the IRS believes that you have not included all of your assets on the 433, it will also require you to explain your position.

 Determining the Monthly Payment for a Partial Payment Installment Agreement